Cabbage White

 -True

 e.
-Sarah's idea finally worked to finish off their job. - False
+Sarah's idea finally worked to finish off their job. - True

 f.
-They were caught by the farm owner while running away. - Not Given
+They were caught by the farm owner while running away. - False

 Grammar I